 What Income Counts

 Social Security counts income earned from working.
 If you work for an employer, your monetary compensation for work you performed counts toward your earnings limit.
 If you are self-employed, Social Security counts your net earnings after operating expenses.
 When you work for someone else, your wages count when earned, not when you receive them from the employer.
 If you are self-employed, your income counts when it is paid to you rather than when you earned it.

 If you make contributions to an employee retirement plan from your wages, Social Security doesn’t count that money toward your income limit unless the employer includes it in the gross wages reported in Box 1 on your Form W-2.
 Social Security also doesn’t count unearned income from sources such as unemployment compensation, other government benefits, investments, capital gains, interest, annuities, IRA distributions, pensions or annuities.

-If you earn more than the income limits in any year, the excess will be deducted from your benefits starting in January of the following year.
-For example, if you were age 64 with a retirement benefit of $1,000 monthly, and you earned $4,000 above the $14,640 income limit in 2012, you would be penalized $2,000.
-The penalty would be applied against your $1,000 benefit payments for January and February of 2013, meaning you would receive no benefit payments for those months.
-Your benefit payments would resume in March.
+If you’re going to go over your income limit in any year, you should notify the Social Security Administration immediately.
+The excess will be deducted as soon as the SSA becomes aware of the additional earnings.
+For example, if you’re 62 with a retirement benefit of $1,000 a month, and you earned $4,000 above the $17,640 limit, your benefit would be reduced by $2,000.
+The penalty would be applied to your next two $1,000 benefit payments.
+So you would receive no Social Security income for two months.
+Your benefit payments would resume in the third month.

 Money Comes Back

 If you lose Social Security benefits because you earned too much, the money isn’t gone forever.
-The lost benefits will be returned when you reach age 66.
+The lost benefits will be returned when you reach full retirement age.
 The money will be repaid to you in equal monthly installments spread over a span of 15 years.